michhar/navigating-ml/README.md

 ### Advanced

-I'll get back with more on this, but in general I like what Jake VanderPlas, a professor at the University of Washington, produces such as this one on Jupyter notebooks with Python, GitHub work, and how to make a Python package among other things with videos: https://jakevdp.github.io/blog/2017/03/03/reproducible-data-analysis-in-jupyter/
+I'll get back with more on this, but in general I like what Jake VanderPlas, a professor at the University of Washington, produces such as this one on Jupyter notebooks with Python, GitHub work, and how to make a Python package among other things with videos: [blog post here](https://jakevdp.github.io/blog/2017/03/03/reproducible-data-analysis-in-jupyter/)

 ## Deep Learning Videos I Love